Sound velocity in dense stellar matter with strangeness and compact stars: Introduction

-Model studies on the hadron-quark EOS indicate likely a first-order quark deconfinement phase transition characterized by a decreasing behavior of the adiabatic index $\Gamma=(\rho+P)(dP/d\rho)/P$~\citep[e.g.,][]{2019arXiv190309121A}.
-The sound velocity $c_s=\sqrt{dP/d\rho}$ should also decrease with the density but exhibits a much uncertain modification~\citep[e.g.,][]{2018MNRAS.478.1377A,2019arXiv190309121A,2015PhRvL.114c1103B,2014ApJ...789..127K,2018arXiv181107071M,2018PhRvC..98d5804T,2019PhRvL.122l2701M,bai}, especially at a density around $3-5\rho_0$. \citet{2015PhRvL.114c1103B} has pointed out that $c_s$ might first increase then decrease after reaching a maximum (maybe even up to $0.9c$~\citep{2018PhRvC..98d5804T} with $c$ being the velocity of light), and finally approach from below to the conformal limit $c/\sqrt{3}$, which corresponds to that of gases constitute with ultra-relativisitc massless particles.
-The peculiar shape also resembles the analysis in the case of the crossover EOS~\citep[e.g.,][]{2019arXiv190308963B}.
-In strong first-order phase transition under Maxwell construction, there is an energy density jump at transition pressure~\citep[e.g.,][]{2013PhRvD..88h3013A}, leading to $c_s=0$ and sharp peaks in the curve.
-This is the case if the surface tension of hadron-quark interface tension $\sigma$ exceeds some critical value $\sigma_c$.
-Under Gibbs construction, the mixed phase consists of point-like hadron matter and quark matter~\citep[e.g.,][]{1992PhRvD..46.1274G}.
-For a moderate $\sigma$ (for example $\sim \rm 20~MeV/fm^2$ as found in Dyson-Schwinger equation approach~\citep[e.g.,][]{2016PhRvD..94i4030G}), pasta phase with various shapes are possible~\citep[e.g.,][]{2007PhRvD..76l3015M} and the pressure monotonously increases with the energy density.
-In the present study, we then study the properties of $c_s$ (as well as $\Gamma$) in first-order quark deconfinement phase transition.
+Model studies on the hadron-quark EOS indicate likely a first-order quark deconfinement phase transition characterized by a decreasing behavior~\cite{2020NatPh..16..907A} of the adiabatic index $\Gamma=(\rho+P)(dP/d\rho)/P$.
+The sound velocity $c_s=\sqrt{dP/d\rho}$ should also decrease with the density but exhibits a much uncertain modification~\cite{2014ApJ...789..127K,2015PhRvL.114c1103B,2017PhRvC..95d5801M,2018MNRAS.478.1377A,2018PhRvC..98d5804T,2020NatPh..16..907A,2019PhRvD.100k4003M,2019PhRvL.122l2701M,2019AIPC.2127b0030B,2020ApJ...904..103M} , especially at a density around $3\text{-}5\rho_0$.
+As indicated in Ref.~\cite{2018PhRvC..98d5804T}, if the two-solar-mass constraint is combined with the knowledge of hadronic matter EOS below and around nuclear saturation density, $c_s$ might first increase then decrease after reaching a maximum (maybe even up to $0.9c$ with $c$ being the velocity of light), and finally approach from below to the conformal limit $c/\sqrt{3}$, which corresponds to that of gases constitute with ultra-relativisitc massless particles.
+The peculiar shape resembles the analysis in the case of the crossover EOS~\cite{2019ApJ...885...42B}.
+If the deconfinement phase transition is of first-order, under Maxwell construction, there is an energy density jump at transition pressure~\cite{2013PhRvD..88h3013A}, leading to $c_s=0$ and sharp peaks in the curve.
+This is the case if the surface tension of hadron-quark interface $\sigma$ exceeds some critical value $\sigma_c$.
+Under Gibbs construction, the mixed-phase consists of point-like hadron matter and quark matter~\cite{1992PhRvD..46.1274G}.
+For a moderate $\sigma$ (for example $\sim \rm 20~MeV/fm^2$ as found in Dyson-Schwinger equation approach~\cite{2016PhRvD..94i4030G}) , pasta phase with various shapes are possible~\cite{2007PhRvD..76l3015M} and the pressure monotonously increases with energy density.